aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/swap-range/_index.md

 keywords: "Aspose.Cells Cloud Web API, Swap Ranges, Office Cloud, REST"
 description: "The Swap Ranges for Excel API provides a powerful tool to interchange any two columns, rows, ranges, or individual cells within an Excel file.
 This API allows users to efficiently rearrange their tables, ensuring that the original data formatting is preserved and all existing formulas continue to function correctly.
 By leveraging this API, users can streamline their data manipulation tasks and maintain the integrity of their spreadsheets."
 weight: 100
-kwords: Excel, Office Cloud, REST, PDF, CSV, Json, Markdown
+kwords: Excel, Office Cloud, REST, PDF, CSV, JSON, Markdown
 ---

 Exchange data between any two columns, rows, ranges, or individual cells in an Excel file.